aca18awk/retina_flow_matching/README.md

 * `Messidor_real_data_for_comparison.py`: Formats and saves real ground-truth data for direct comparison against synthetic outputs.

 **Note on Downstream Classifiers:** To maintain strict modularity between the generative pipeline and the clinical evaluation, the downstream ResNet classification framework (including data loaders, training loops, and metrics for Tables 1 & 2) is maintained in a dedicated secondary repository.

 ---

-## 📄 Reproducibility & Open Science

-This repository is submitted strictly for double-blind peer review.
-To ensure compliance with MICCAI anonymity guidelines, model checkpoints have been temporarily withheld.
-Upon acceptance, we will release:

-* Pre-trained Phase 1 model weights.
-* The complete secondary classification repository, including all training scripts, validation loops, and downstream evaluation code.

----